-In a recent research, Retail in 4 Dimensions, 65 percent of consumers surveyed say personalized offers and promotions are most important to them in their shopping experience.
 When you know your customers, you can provide a more personalized—and gratifying—experience.
-For example, a modern POS system can turn checkout into a clienteling opportunity.
+For example, a modern POS system can turn checkout into a clientele opportunity.
 By empowering in-store associates with a customer's purchase history, online browsing, and cart abandons, POS can increase basket size and same-store sales, even as you drive loyalty by exceeding customer expectations.

-Likewise, gift and loyalty programs—whether for retail or hospitality customers—can turn payment into a personalized guest experience in which you reward customers, run targeted promotions, and gather key data on preferences and behaviors.
+Likewise, gift and loyalty programs—whether for retail (PDF), food and beverage, or hospitality customers—can turn payment into a personalized guest experience in which you reward customers, run targeted promotions, and gather key data on preferences and behaviors.
 That's probably why 65 percent of US consumers are members of at least one food and beverage loyalty program.

 Even when POS was more narrowly focused on managing payments, it was an important source of financial and inventory data.
 But with the advent of modern POS, it has become much more.
 Today, POS systems are a vital hub that orchestrates the customer-facing front end with the operational back-end.
 The result?
 You optimize all kinds of business transactions and processes—providing consumers with what they want when they want it, while driving higher margins at each step of the way.

 For hospitality, that means connecting the register (plus mobile devices and kiosks) with staff, facilities, and inventory to: